dstorch/dstorch.github.io/content/_index.md

 I am a Senior Staff Software Engineer at <a href="https://www.mongodb.com/" class="link-secondary">MongoDB</a>, focused on the MongoDB query engine.
 I've worked on various aspects of query optimization and query execution, with a current focus on query optimization for document databases.
-I graduated from Brown University in 2013 with a Bachelor's of Science in Computer Science.
+I graduated from Brown University in 2013 with a Bachelor of Science in Computer Science.
 The same year, I started at MongoDB as one of the founding members of the MongoDB Query Team.
 I managed the team from both a technical standpoint and a people standpoint, growing it to approximately 10 engineers before returning to my